🔥 Hot off the Press! Forrester’s Latest Cross-Channel Marketing Wave™ Report is Here.

 Here’s another welcome email by Barilla that sets the right expectations and empowers the user to personalize the experience to the extent possible:

-welcome email by Barilla
+An example of a welcome email from Barilla

 Pro tip: Once you send a welcome email, make sure to send more emails consecutively highlighting the most popular posts on the blog, high-converting posts, etc., to help email subscribers move through the funnel and become customers.